-- □ SF-424, "Application for Federal Assistance" Completed when applying to the Opportunity in ezFedGrants - □ SF-424A, "Budget Information Non-Construction Programs" that matches the submitted Financial Plan Completed when applying to the Opportunity in ezFedGrants - □ Certification Regarding Lobbying (for Federal Assistance greater than \$100,000) - □ SF-LLL, "Disclosure of Lobbying Activities" (for Federal Assistance greater than \$100,000 when there are activities to disclose) - □ Waiver or approval response letter from the State's Single Point of Contact (SPOC) if the applicant is in a state that is required to comply with Executive Order 12372, Intergovernmental Review of Federal Programs (See Section D.5 for additional information) - □ Copy of the current, signed Negotiated Indirect Cost Rate Agreement, if indirect costs are being claimed - CWD Project Proposal Work Plan (See Appendix 3: Proposal Work Plan Template below) - CWD Project Proposal Financial Plan (See Appendix 4: Proposal Financial Plan Template below)
+Ш SF-424, "Application for Federal Assistance" - Completed when applying to the Opportunity in ezFedGrants SF-424A, "Budget Information - Non-Construction Programs" that matches the submitted Financial Plan - Completed when applying to the Opportunity in ezFedGrants Certification Regarding Lobbying (for Federal Assistance greater than \$100,000) SF-LLL, "Disclosure of Lobbying Activities" (for Federal Assistance greater than \$100,000 when there are activities to disclose) Waiver or approval response letter from the State's Single Point of Contact (SPOC) if the applicant is in a state that is required to comply with Executive Order 12372, Intergovernmental Review of Federal Programs (See Section D.5 for additional information) Copy of the current, signed Negotiated Indirect Cost Rate Agreement, if indirect costs are claimed Wild Cervid Project Proposal Work Plan (See Appendix 3 Wild Cervid Proposal Work Plan Template below) Wild Cervid Project Proposal Financial Plan (See Appendix 4 Wild Cervid Proposal Financial Plan Template below) Copy of a current APHIS CWD Controlled Materials, Organisms and Vectors permit for the possession and handling of known CWD positive samples or tissues from known CWD positive animals, if these samples are to be used for the proposed work.
+For research proposals involving interactions with live animals, documentation of IACUC approval.
+Research institutes or universities submitting a study that includes field work with regulated cervids must submit a letter indicating support, cooperation, or no objection from the appropriate cervid regulatory authorities for the state(s) involved to be considered for funding.